Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/README.md

 **Want to skip the tutorial and focus on collecting training data for the deep learning model?
 Check out our [quick data collection demo](Documentation/quick_demo_train.md).**

+> Note: This project has been developed with Python 3 and ROS Noetic.

 **Table of Contents**
 - [Phase 1: Create Unity scene with imported URDF](#link-phase-1)
 - [Phase 2: Setting up the scene for data collection](#link-phase-2)